-Kacie Hye-Jin Lee (Piano), won the top award in the Minnesota Music Teachers Association Young Artist Piano Competition on March 17, 2012.
+Kacie Hye-Jin Lee (Piano), won the top award in the Minnesota Music Teachers Association Young Artist Piano Competition.
 Lee, an international student from South Korea, performed a 30-minute program with works by three different composers.
 She is a student of Minnesota State Mankato music faculty member David Viscoli.
-She will perform at the honors concert in the Minneapolis Convention Center on May 19.
+She will perform at the honors concert in the Minneapolis Convention Center.

 Shadrick first became interested in Minnesota State Mankato's Music Industry program when he looked over the degree requirements for the program.

 "Since I couldn't read music at all as a freshman, the Music Industry degree seemed less theory-based than the others.
 Luckily, Dr. Douglas Snapp cured me of my inability to sightread pretty quickly and for that, I will always be indebted to him," Jason recalls.
 "Looking back, it was probably not the best idea to dive into college as a music major with no theory background whatsoever, but it taught me that anyone is able to get through certain challenges if they are motivated enough."